s12chung/gostatic/README.md

 ## Limitations

 Meant to be simple, so defaults are given (SASS, image optimization, S3 deployment, etc.).
-You can rip out the defaults and use your own Go HTML templates, CSS preprocessor, etc. Router is only 1 level deep (`page.com/`, `page.com/about`, and `page.com/dynamic_url` are ok, but you can't `page.com/projects/about`).
-Feel free to make a PR to add more to the [router](https://godoc.org/github.com/s12chung/gostatic/go/lib/router).
-I just never needed the feature yet.
+You can rip out the defaults and use your own Go HTML templates, CSS preprocessor, etc.

 ## Requirements
 - [Docker Desktop](https://www.docker.com) (if no Docker, see [`Dockerfile`](blueprint/Dockerfile) for system requirements)